 I still remember the first time I saw The Philadelphia Story, a classic black-and-white film starring Katherine Hepburn (at her most lock-jawed and blue-blooded) alongside Cary Grant and Jimmy Stewart.
-The theme of the film was her (latest) wedding, and one of the scenes that stands out in my memory is one in which table after table of wedding gifts is in view.
+The theme of the film was her (latest) wedding, and one of the scenes that stands out in my memory is one in which table after table of presents are in view.
 Formal china, full sets of silver, crystal glasses by the carton-full… extravagance was the point, and the film made it well.
-But for all that many couples still register for formal items, there is now a much broader mix of fun and everyday gifts, too, from margarita makers to pots and pans.
-This makes the registry much more accessible for guests with a range of budgets and interests – after all, gift givers should feel good about the wedding present they choose for you... even if they are choosing items from a store selected by you and your beloved.
+Many couples still add formal items to their registries; however, there is now a much broader mix of fun and everyday item options, too, from margarita makers to pots and pans.
+This makes the gift registry much more accessible for guests with a range of budgets and interests – after all, gift givers should feel good about the wedding present they choose for you... even if they are choosing items from a store selected by you and your beloved.

 Registries are incredibly organized and helpful with a list of items requested by the couple, and it is not “greedy” to register.
-Most guests find registries a very efficient way to select a gift that the couple would like, would need, and that wouldn’t be duplicated by other guests.
-While it’s okay to have more than one registry, draw the line at three.
+Most attendees find registries a very efficient way to select items from a gift list that the couple would like, would need, and that wouldn’t be duplicated by other friends and family members.
+While it’s okay to have more than one registry, draw the line at three store options.
 You want to be helpful by offering your guests variety, not self-indulgent by listing your every wish in the world on your registry.
 Add items in a range of prices as well to ensure your family and loved ones have an array of options to choose from on your wish list.

-It’s fine to have a less traditional registry – one with gardening equipment or camping gear from an online site versus a brick-and-mortar store – but include a traditional one, too, even if it isn’t very full.
-Many guests, especially older ones, will feel much more comfortable with a few classic options included in your gift list.
-As shower presents are typically less expensive than wedding gifts, it might be a good idea to set up a shower registry separate from your wedding registry with lower-priced items, especially if there is a shower theme.
+It’s fine to have a less traditional registry – one with gardening equipment or camping gear from an online site versus a brick-and-mortar store – but include a traditional registry, too, even if it isn’t very full.
+Many family members and attendees, especially older ones, will feel much more comfortable with a few classic options included in your gift list.
+As shower presents are typically less expensive than these types of registry offerings, it might be a good idea to also set up a shower registry separate from your wedding registry that includes lower-priced items, especially if there is a shower theme.
 This shower registry can include the same store options, or entirely different ones.

-The best registries have a mix of both prices and types of items, so that all of your guests will feel comfortable finding something they will be excited to give you.
+The best registries have a mix of both prices and types of items, so that all of your guests will feel comfortable finding something they will be excited to give you on your registry.
 An eager young groom once asked if it was okay for him to register for an electric razor for himself that he liked at a particular store.
 Technically, there isn’t a “rule” against it.
 But there’s also a high likelihood that the razor will linger unchosen, as it’s a personal item, rather than something for the bride and groom to share in their new life together.

 It has always been acceptable to give cash (or a check) to the bride and groom; it is also now okay for the couple to signal that gifts of money would be welcome.
 As with registries, give this information out by word of mouth: “Of course we would love anything you get us, but we could really use help with a down-payment on our first home.”
-It’s okay to say “cash,” but if that makes you uncomfortable, “donation,” “help,” or “contribution” are all good substitutes.
-While there are websites that help to facilitate cash gifts, it’s best to have at least one other online registry as well, as many guests may not feel comfortable having no traditional gift options to choose from (making off-registry gifts a must).
-Just remember: in the end, the choice of gift is always up to the giver, so greataunt Edna might still buy you a blender.
+It’s technically okay to say “cash,” but if that makes you uncomfortable, “donation,” “help,” or “contribution” are all good substitutes.
+While there are websites that help to facilitate cash offerings, it’s best to have at least one other online registry or store registry as well, as many guests may not feel comfortable having no traditional gift options to choose from (making off-registry gifts a must).
+Just remember: in the end, the choice is always up to the giver, so great-aunt Edna might still buy you a blender.